HimaVarshaSalana/Face_recognition/README.md

 7. You can exit the server in your command prompt by entering (break): CTRL+C
 8. Please note that the localhost cannot be activated unless you properly host it in the command prompt.

+Requirements:

+please not that the project doesnot work in any external system without certain libraraies installed .
+To run the project make sure the following are installed

+1. python
+2. django
+3. cmake
+4. dlib
+5. wheel
+6. face_recognition
+7. opencv-python
+8. django-credit-cards (for database models )

 How the application works:

 1. As with any other online website you can register and login into the server.